IzStriker/panopto-downloader-chrome/README.md

 # Panopto Downloader
 ![Panopto Downloader Logo](public/img/header.svg)

+Like the original program, but so much simpler and working

 ## Thank you for your support
 On 30 July 2021, Panopto changed the way its "Podcast mode" works.
 As a result, the original version of Panopto Downloader stopped working for most organisations.